krychu/bdh/README.md

 The model is trained on a pathfinding task: given an N×N board with obstacles, find the shortest path from START to END.

-BDH's architecture enables direct visualization of its internal computation.
-The challenge is that inference relies on multiple superimposed topologies: fixed learned circuits (the model weights) and dynamic activations that change at inference time.

 ![combined_board_neuron](https://github.com/user-attachments/assets/a3b76ce7-b1cc-4824-89f6-d4c2e1528a7f)

 <table width="100%">